SIGNAL BOX WRAPS: Community Unity

-Crick Lont is creator of Dozer Art, has been pushing the envelope of creativity and bringing the world his expressions and thoughts, in a stylistic manner that has awed audiences across the country.
-With collaborations including local and global artists, He has created a platform for his art and has used this as a means to help other artists get recognition for their talent.
-Dozer Art has made it a mission to bring art to the world and help artists alike, have a chance to be seen.
+Dozer Art — Crick Lont, creator of Dozer Art, has been pushing the envelope of creativity and bringing the world his expressions and thoughts, in a stylistic manner, that has awed audiences across the country.
+With collaborations including local and global artists, he has created a platform for his art and has used this as a means to help other artists get recognition for their talent.
+Dozer Art has made it a mission to bring art to the world and help artists alike have a chance to be seen.

 WAYFINDING: Does street pole signage improve walkability?

 With funding from the Office of Economic Development in 2016 we were able to work with SDOT to have nine poles installed along Beacon Ave.
 S. from S. Spokane up to the corner of Beacon Ave.
 S. and S. 14th.